 - Pay hospital and medical bills.

-- Pay for air ambulance or other similar commercial services.
+- Pay for medical evacuations, air ambulance or other similar commercial services.

-- Make decisions pertaining to a client’s medical care.
+- Make decisions pertaining to your medical care.

 - Provide medical or legal advice.